 When was the last time you checked in with your breathing?
 Our breathing is something that happens automatically, without our active effort and attention.
 So, it’s easy to disregard.
 Yet, this (mostly) unconscious inflation and deflation of our chest holds the key to regulation and relaxation.

 Our breathing patterns change when we’re anxious, and not for our benefit.
-A common result of daily stress, mounting anxiety can trigger rapid, shallow breathing or unintentional breath holds.
+A common result of daily stress, mounting tension can trigger rapid, shallow breathing or unintentional breath holds.
 Then, the cycle perpetuates itself – shallow breathing reduces the diaphragm’s range of motion, and the lowest part of the lungs do not get enough oxygen.

 As is often the case, the medicine lives in the opposite.
 Break this cycle and beat the stress with deep, belly breathing.